Best cruelty-free makeup brands

 Milk Makeup

-Milk Makeup is a clean beauty brand firmly against animal testing and the use of parabens and sulfates in their products.
-Their makeup is 100% vegan, making them an excellent choice for even the strictest of animal lovers.
-They also don’t sell their products in any country that requires animal testing.
+Milk Makeup, launched in 2014, is a clean beauty brand staunchly against animal testing and the use of parabens and sulfates in its products.
+Its makeup is vegan, so it’s an excellent choice for even the strictest animal lovers.
+The company also doesn’t sell its products in any country that requires animal testing.

-Milk Makeup’s packaging is chic, fun and bright, so you won’t even want to put them in the drawer.
-Their products range from makeup chalk to foundation to tattoo stamps and cost anywhere from $7-$40.
+Milk Makeup’s packaging is chic, fun and bright, so you won’t even want to put your purchases in the drawer.
+Its products range from makeup chalk to foundation to makeup sticks, costing anywhere from $7-$40.

-Top Milk Makeup pick
+Top Milk Makeup makeup

-This mascara packs a serious punch of intense and long-lasting volume and pure black pigments.
+This mascara packs a serious punch of intense, long-lasting volume and pure black pigment.
 It’s infused with deep-conditioning hemp-derived cannabis seed oil to lead to healthier lashes.
-The Kush Mascara creates all-day fullness and volume with a soft, feathery look.
+Kush Mascara creates all-day fullness and volume with a soft, feathery look.

 Sold by Sephora